AnanyaRajora2599/INFO-5940-Codespace/README.md

 ## Steps to run Document RAG application

-1. Make sure all the pip packages in the requirements.txt are installed.
+1. Make sure all the pip packages in the requirements.txt are installed using command `pip install -r requirements.txt`.

 2. Then run: `pip install chromadb`